kavehhm/tractivity/README.md

 The demo version of this software had the task of creating a foundation from complete scratch with a focus on testing.
 As a result of being completely from scratch, some things from the demo will be built on or changed.

 Activity set
--Amazon job application
+- Amazon job application

 Activities
--Research Paper
+- Research Paper
--Amazon internship
+- Amazon internship
--Toured Amazon headquarters
+- Toured Amazon headquarters
--Course on Amazon Web Services
+- Course on Amazon Web Services

 Activity set
--Activities for College application
+- Activities for College application

 Activities
--Research Paper
+- Research Paper
--Amazon internship
+- Amazon internship
--Captain of the soccer team
+- Captain of the soccer team
--Volunteered for a non-profit
+- Volunteered for a non-profit
 As you can see you can have an activity be in multiple sets, and a set can contain multiple activities (many-to-many relationship).

 ## What comes next?